apache/qpid/qpid/java/jca/README.txt

 QpidConnectionFactoryProxy
 ==========================
 The QpidConnectionFactoryProxy allows for a non-JCA ConnectionFactory to be bound into the JNDI tree.
 This ConnectionFactory can in turn be used outside of the application server.
-Typically a ConnectionFactory of this sort is used by Java Swing or other non-managed clients not requiring JCA.
-One one property is
+Typically a ConnectionFactory of this sort is used by Swing or other non-managed clients not requiring JCA.
+The QpidConnectionFactoryProxy provides one property
-    required:

 ConnectionURL
     This is the url used to configure the connection factory.
-Please see the Qpid Java Client documentation for further details.
+Please see the Qpid JMS client documentation for further details.

 Example: